Greg Snyder, Director

 To be considered, a band director must be nominated by an active member of ABA and a recording of the nominee’s band must be reviewed by the organization.
 Of the 290 active members, only 30 are high school band directors.
 To learn more about the American Bandmasters Association, CLICK HERE for its web site.

-Mr. Snyder spent the first nine years at Lakota High School before it split into Lakota West and Lakota East High Schools.
-At Lakota West, Mr. Snyder directs Symphonic Winds, Symphonic Red Band, Symphonic White Band, and the Marching Firebirds.
-He assists with Concert Band and at the Lakota West Freshman Campus with two concert bands.
-Prior to his tenure at Lakota, he served as assistant for five years and director of bands for three years in the Clyde-Green Springs School District (Clyde, Ohio).
+Gregory Snyder is in his 35th year of teaching and conducting and his 27th year as director of bands in the Lakota School District, West Chester, Ohio.
+He spent nine years at Lakota High School, and the last eighteen years at Lakota West High School.
+Mr. Snyder directs Symphonic Winds; Symphonic Red Band; Symphonic White Band and the Marching Firebirds.
+He assists with the two Lakota West Freshman concert bands.
+Prior to his tenure at Lakota, he served as assistant director for five years and director of bands for three years in the Clyde-Green Springs School District, Clyde, Ohio.

-Education.
-A graduate of Massillon Perry High School, Mr. Snyder has a bachelor’s of music education degree from Bowling Green State University and a master’s degree in music education from VanderCook College of Music, Chicago, Ill.
-He has acquired additional work from the College Conservatory of Music of the University of Cincinnati and from Miami University.
+Mr. Snyder has a bachelor of music degree from Bowling Green State University, Bowling Green, Ohio, and a master of music education degree from VanderCook College of Music, Chicago, Illinois.
+He acquired additional post-graduate work from the College-Conservatory of Music at the University of Cincinnati, Miami University and Boston University.

-Mr. Snyder’s bands have been directed and/or adjudicated by many prominent composers and conductors, including: David Booth, John Climer, Eugene Corporon, James Curnow, Raymond Cramer, Elliot Del Borgo, Stephen Gage, Gary Green, Joseph Hermann, Robert Jorensen, Mark Kelly, Barry Kopetz, Edward Lisk, Russel Mikkelson, Alfred Reed, David Shaffer, Phillip Sparke, Gary Speck, James Swearingen, Mallory Thompson, Jan van der Roost, Myron Welch, John Whitwell, Rodney Winther, and Frank Wickes.
+To solicit their expertise, Mr. Snyder has invited many prominent composers and conductors to conduct Lakota/Lakota West Bands, including: David Booth, John Bourgeois, Geoffrey Brand, Marcellus Brown, John Climer, Eugene Corporon, Raymond Cramer, James Curnow, Elliot Del Borgo, Stephen Gage, David Gillingham, Gary Gilroy, Gary Green, Joseph Hermann, Robert Jorgensen, Brant Karrick, Mark S. Kelly, Craig Kirchhoff, Barry Kopetz, Edward Lisk, Donald McGinnis, Stephen Melillo, Stan Michalski, Russel Mikkelson, Glenn Price, Ryan Nowlin, Alfred Reed, David Shaffer, Robert Sheldon, Phillip Sparke, Gary Speck, James Swearingen, Mallory Thompson, Jan van der Roost, Myron Welch, John Whitwell, Frank Wickes, and Rodney Winther.